srii5477/srii5477/README.md

-Web developer, app developer, and an ML/DL practitioner whose passion is all things CS!
+Web developer and a deep learning practitioner whose passion is all things CS!